wolfgang-meyenberg/Powershell-Scripts/readme.txt

 -subscriptionFilter mandatory.
 Lists networks in subscriptions
                     matching the filter
--outFile            writes output into semicolon-separated CSV file -excludeSubnets     will only list VNets, not subnets
+-outFile            writes output into semicolon-separated CSV file -includeSubnets     list all subnets for each VNet

 -------------------------------------------------------------------------------